GabDug/sync-pre-commit-lock/README.md

 # Name of the pre-commit config file to sync with
 # Can be set to ".pre-commit-config.yml" to support prek alternate config file
 pre-commit-config-file = ".pre-commit-config.yaml"
+# Hook runner to use for installing hooks: "pre-commit", "prek", or "auto"
+# "auto" tries prek first, then falls back to pre-commit
+hook-runner = "pre-commit"
 # Additional mapping of URLs to python packages
 # Default is empty, but will merge with the default mapping
 # "rev" indicates the format of the Git tags